James E. Hall: National Transportation Safety Board

 As chair of the NTSB, Hall worked tirelessly to improve safety in all modes of transportation in the United States and abroad.
 He visited more than 30 countries and oversaw a period of unprecedented activity as the NTSB investigated numerous aviation, rail, pipeline, and maritime accidents in the United States.
 Among the most high-profile and sensitive investigations led by Hall were USAir Flight 427 and American Eagle Flight 4184 in 1994; the 1995 Fox River Grove bus–train collision; the Birgenair Flight 301, ValuJet Flight 592, and TWA Flight 800 in 1996; John Denver’s fatal crash in 1997; the Carnival Ecstasy fire in 1998; the AMTRAK crash in Bourbonnais, Illinois, the Olympic pipeline explosion in Bellingham, Washington, and the EgyptAir Flight 990 in 1999; and the Alaska Airlines Flight 261 in 2000.
 In 1996, President Clinton named Hall to the White House Commission on Aviation Safety and Security.
 In 1999, Hall appeared on an episode of 60 Minutes titled "The Search for John F. Kennedy, Jr."

 Throughout his tenure at NTSB, Hall worked behind the scenes to urge airlines to install fire detection and suppression systems and upgrade equipment to prevent future accidents.
 He brought the NTSB into a new era of supporting not only victims of transportation accidents, but also their families, and doggedly advocated for better protections for children across all modes of transportation.

 Under Hall’s leadership the NTSB issued landmark safety studies on commuter airlines, the air tourism industry, the performance and use of child restraint systems, personal watercraft, transit bus operations, passive-grade railway crossings, and the dangers posed to children by passenger-side airbags in automobiles.

 Awards

 In 1999 Hall received the Greater New York Automobile Dealers’ Association World Traffic Safety Award for his outstanding leadership in promoting transportation safety initiatives, including putting child passenger protection first in automotive design and regulation.
 In May, 2002, Hall was awarded an honorary degree in public service from George Washington University for outstanding leadership and commitment to the public during his time at the National Transportation Safety Board.

 Family life

-In 1973 Jim Hall married Anne Stewart (“Annie”) Impink of Shillington, Pennsylvania.
-Jim and Annie met in 1971 in Washington, DC, while working in Senator Edmund Muskie's presidential campaign.
-Annie is a former member of the Hamilton County Tennessee Board of Education (1996–2000) and was named a Chattanooga Woman of Distinction for her education advocacy in 2015.
-She is the Vice-Chair of the Hamilton County Industrial Development Board.
+In 1973, Hall married Anne Stewart (“Annie”) Impink of Shillington, Pennsylvania.
+The couple met in 1971 in Washington, DC, while working in Senator Edmund Muskie's presidential campaign.
+The Halls have one child, Mary ("Molly") Elizabeth Cooper.

-Jim and Annie Hall remain passionate about civics education.
-They hope to inspire future generations to greater civic and political involvement at local and national levels.

-Their daughter Mary ("Molly") Elizabeth Cooper is the Director of Alumni Affairs at the University of Tennessee at Chattanooga.
-She is married to Scott Cooper.
-Their daughter Catharine ("Katie") Anne Giannasi is a Partner at Husch Blackwell in Chattanooga, TN.
-She is married to Anthony Giannasi.